LazoCoder/Pokemon-Terminal/README.md

 - Select Pokemon by name or by index number
 - Ability to change the Desktop Wallpaper & the Terminal background
 - Internal search system for finding Pokemon
-- Supports iTerm2, Terminology & Tilix
+- Supports iTerm2, Terminology & Tilix terminal emulators
+- Supports MacOS, GNOME, and i3wm (with feh) for desktops

 # Installation